Doctor0Evil/IDE.Lab/docs/did-auth.md

+Keep this document public; do not place keys or secrets in repository files.

+## How to wire the DID proxy in CI
 # DID/Web5 Tokenless CI – Overview

 This document describes how to adopt a tokenless, DID/Web5-based approach for CI automation in the IDE.Lab repository.